MUSEUM OF THE ORIGINS OF MAN

 -

-Human heads joined through the nape to animal heads in paleolithic sculpture (from Fig. 9,1).
+Bicephalic Paleolithic sculptures of human heads joined at the neck to animal heads (from Fig. 9.1).

 -